-and the spectacular scenery of the parks, forests & mountains
+Finding the beauty of Autumn and spectacular scenery of parks, forests & mountains near Florence on long walks

 This is a special time of the year when green turns into yellow, and red starts to bleed into the leaves.
 The cold evenings signal to the trees to prepare for the winter, and shortly thereafter the forests near Florence and the parks and trails in the Apennines produce a parade of fantastic colors for those who venture off for a couple of hours.

 Just because you base yourself within the heart of the Renaissance City, doesn't mean that you need to skip the crisp perfumes, the warm colors, and fragrant flavors of autumn.
 With either a short trip in the car or the use of public transport, you can find yourself walking through the vast uncontaminated areas surrounding ancient monasteries, forests and national parks.